ramingar/blog-src/README.md

 [Assemble](http://assemble.io/) to the rescue!
 Assemble is a static site generator (raw html) for Node.js using the [Handlebars](http://handlebarsjs.com/) template engine.
 With Assemble you can set up your project to accomplish your goal only editing Markdown files for each new post you want to publish.
 Awesome!

-All code is under GNU GPL v2 terms and you can use, study, share, copy and modify all what you want.
+The entire code is under GNU GPL v2 terms and you can use, study, share, copy and modify all what you want.

 ## Installation